MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 **Recommendation:**

 - Where you have the data available to you, plan your deployments to maximize compute utilization for running [batch workloads](/azure/architecture/data-guide/big-data/batch-processing) during low-carbon intensity periods.
 - Potential tradeoffs may include the effort and time it takes to move to a low-carbon region.
-Additionally, migrating data between data centers may not be carbon efficient, and the cost for new regions&mdash;including low-carbon regions&mdash;may be more expensive.
+Additionally, migrating data between data centers may not be carbon efficient, and the cost for new regions-including low—carbon regions—may be more expensive.

 ## Modernization